notiz-dev/nestjs-prisma-starter/README.md

 **[⬆ back to top](#overview)**

-## Graphql Client
+## GraphQL Client

-A graphql client is necessary to consume the graphql api provided by the NestJS Server.
+A GraphQL client is necessary to consume the GraphQL api provided by the NestJS Server.

-Checkout [Apollo](https://www.apollographql.com/) a popular graphql client which offers several clients for React, Angular, Vue.js, Native iOS, Native Android and more.
+Checkout [Apollo](https://www.apollographql.com/) a popular GraphQL client which offers several clients for React, Angular, Vue.js, Native iOS, Native Android and more.

 ### Angular